ayaka14732/TinyPE-on-Win10/README.md

 | 8 | 280 | 2.620173 |
 | 9 | 268 | 2.667864 |

-In step 1 a plain PE file is produced by plain C, which is used to compare with the PE files in later steps.
-In step 2 compile options are used to reduce the size of the PE file.
-In step 3 and 4, although the size of file is not reduced, the entropy of the file is reduced, which means there are more zeros in the file, and there are more room to shrink.
-From step 5 a PE file is constructed by assembly.
-The file size is effectively reduced by removing, overlapping and splitting the fields and instructions.
+In steps 3-5, although the file size is not reduced, the entropy of the file decreases, which indicates that there are more zeros inside the file, and hence more room for compression in subsequent steps.

 ## Environment